baileyherms/ucr-cs100/textbook/C++/boost/data-structures.md

 <!---
 Change the below to an example
 --->
-For example `-1` is sometimes considered valid (say if you are measuring temperature), but `-1` is also used to say when a function has failed.
-In the temperature example, we want `-1` to be a possible passing return value, so we'll use Boost.Optional to know when the function hasn't done the task we want it to.

 Boost.Optional allows you to initialize your variable in the temperature function to empty, and if nothing is returned, then you know that you have an error.
-Let's look at our [optional_temp.cpp](https://github.com/baileyherms/rshell/blob/master/src/optional_temp.cpp) example.
+Let's look at [optional_temp.cpp](https://github.com/baileyherms/rshell/blob/master/src/optional_temp.cpp)

 <!---
 Replace this example with something else